 - Recognition by Universities Canada or Colleges and Institutes Canada is not required for those Institutional Members in good standing as of June 22, 1990.

 The Office of the Registrar, or equivalent, of each participating institution may designate as many Regular Members as it wishes in accordance with By-Law I.

 Professional representatives in educational agencies or institutions not eligible for Institutional Membership may apply for Associate Membership, which must be approved by the Executive Committee.
 Such institutions may designate as many Associate Members as it wishes in accordance with By-Law I. Associate Members may attend Association workshops and General Meetings, but may not vote or hold office.

 Section 4 - Honorary Members

 Honorary Members shall be those individuals, no longer eligible to be Regular Members, but with records of significant service to the Association, who are so selected by the Executive Committee.
 They shall enjoy a permanent invitation to attend Association meetings and to maintain an interest in Association affairs.
 Honorary Members may not vote or hold office.

-Any Institutional or Regular Member of the Association may present to the Executive Committee a recommendation for Honorary Membership in accordance with the requirements of By-Law IV, Section 5 - Corporate Members
+Any Institutional or Regular Member of the Association may present to the Executive Committee a recommendation for Honorary Membership in accordance with the requirements of By-Law IV, Section 5 - Selection of Honorary Members.

 Corporate Members shall be those organizations which provide products and/or services that assist or benefit Association members in carrying out their duties and responsibilities and which desire to participate in Association activities as non-voting members.
 The Executive may approve corporations seeking membership in the Association and will determine the extent and type of participation.